Towards Generalizable AI-Generated Image Detection via Image-Adaptive Prompt Learning: Introduction

 Recent state-of-the-art (SOTA) approaches tend to fine-tune visual foundation models, such as CLIP \cite{radford2021learning}, to boost detection performance.
-These pretrained models encode rich real-world knowledge, which serves as a valuable complement to the limited fake patterns present in training data.
+These pre-trained models encode rich real-world knowledge, which serves as a valuable complement to the limited fake patterns present in training data.
 Nevertheless, fine-tuned models often struggle to generalize effectively under domain shifts introduced by images from unseen generators, revealing limitations in current adaptation strategies.
 We contend that achieving stronger generalization requires learnable parameters that remain adaptable to diverse image characteristics.
 Since images synthesized by different models exhibit substantial variations in texture, semantics, and visual artifacts, relying on fixed model parameters is inadequate for capturing the essential discriminative properties.
 In this view, we propose a novel \textbf{I}mage-\textbf{A}daptive \textbf{P}rompt \textbf{L}earning (\textbf{IAPL}) method.
-As shown in Fig. \ref{pic0}, the existing methods keep the parameters learned during training fixed when inferring testing images from unseen sources.
-In contrast, for IAPL, the learned parameters are dynamically adjusted based on the traits of the image during inference, which enables the model to capture instance-specific cues and better handle variations introduced by different generative methods.
+As shown in Fig. \ref{pic0}, the existing methods \cite{shi2025mirage, lin2025standing} keep the prompts learned during training fixed when inferring testing images from unseen sources.
+In contrast, for IAPL, the prompts input to the image encoder are dynamically adjusted based on the traits of the image during inference, which enables the model to capture instance-specific cues and better handle variations introduced by different generative methods.